 Robby looks around and whispers to me, “Where is he?”

 Jace kisses him on the lips.
 Robby looks so foolish, moving his head around and sticking his tongue in and out and swishing it around.
 Michael and Hippie light up the roach, convinced they’re the only sane ones left.
 The girls come back, all giggly.
 Mary tells Robby, “I want you to start wearing underwear again.”

 He looks bewildered as the girls and I break up.

 When we get home, Jace is all excited about our joint sexual experience.
-I have to admit it is better than our nightly wet dreams, which make him sad.
+I have to admit it is better than our nightly wet dreams, which makes him sad.
 We’re signing madly about what happened.

 “From Flo’s point of view, I got her off giving me a blow job.”
 I crow.